 Apart from poor lighting, proximity may be one of the most prevalent mistakes filmmakers make when learning to use a green screen.
 This issue is understandable, as few content creators have access to spacious production studios.

-However, if your subject is positioned less than four feetOpens in a new tab.
-(1.21 meters) in front of the green screen, you can expect to see a halo effect.
+However, if your subject is positioned less than four feet (1.21 meters) in front of the green screen, you can expect to see a halo effect.
 That’s because close proximities increase the likelihood of key and studio lights creating a green reflection that bounces onto your subject.

 Consequently, the ideal distance between subject and background is about six feet.